csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 ### Proposal

-To proposal will contain the following information:
+The proposal will contain the following information:

 - [ ] Student Name :woman::man: